 The Mandina family traces their roots back to the early 1700’s.
 Their ancestors were from Salaparuta, Sicily.
 Salaparuta, which is one hour southwest of Palermo looks different from when Tony’s father left in 1924.
 Today, the buildings in Salaparuta are very contemporary compared to other towns.
 The reason for the difference is due to an earthquake that decimated the town in 1968, after which the residents decided to rebuild about a mile away instead of on the town’s original site.
 The destructed town is referred to as “Old Salaparuta” (before the earthquake) and Salaparuta is referred to as “New Salaparuta” (after the earthquake).
 The Mandina Family still has relatives that live in “New Salaparuta".
 They are proud to offer their customers a taste of that region with their regular menu items and a few specialty items that they import from Salaparuta including Villa Mandina Extra Virgin Olive Oil and Villa Scaminaci Wines made with the olives and grapes from the Mandina olives groves and vineyards.
-(The photograph to the right is the Old Monastery in "Old Salaparuta" destroyed by Earthquake of 1968.)

 While continuing to work in the furniture business, Tony would also work in the restaurant by making bread from scratch in the early mornings, which is still made from scratch today, and he would assist during lunch.
 Grace used her talents in the kitchen, along with family members, to cook their Italian dishes, most of which are still made from scratch today, including soups, lasagna, pasta dishes, and Tony’s own Sicilian Pasta Sauce known as Tony Mandina’s “Red Gravy”.
 The “Red Gravy” can currently be purchased at all neighborhood grocery stores, Amazon Prime, and of course, the restaurant.
 “We are all about la familia, and our family is very proud of our heritage and the restaurant is an extension of that,” says Tony and Grace, and they continue to practice that belief today.
 However, the greatest blessing the Mandina Family is thankful for is their loyal staff and customers.

-For thirty-seven years, the Mandina Family has fed their community with delicious meals made with pride from their ancestry.
+For thirty-eight years, the Mandina Family has fed their community with delicious meals made with pride from their ancestry.
 The Mandina Family welcomes you to their family restaurant and invite you become part of their family and dine with them, relax, and fuggedaboutit!